libapps/libapps-mirror/nassh/doc/FAQ.md

   section below.

+### Why doesn't autorepeat work under macOS?

+  In newer versions of macOS, holding down many keys (like `a`) won't repeat the key.
+Instead, you'll get a pop up with an accent menu so you can select between à, á, â, ä, æ, etc...
+This is a macOS feature that cannot be disabled on a per-application basis.

+  If you don't like this behavior, you can disable it globally by opening a terminal and running:

+    defaults write -g ApplePressAndHoldEnabled -bool false

 ### Can I rebind keys/shortcuts? {#keybindings}

   Yes, all keys can be rebound.
 Look for the 'keybindings' setting in the